Faculty & Ambassadors

 To learn more about her work in Global Health Education: Click here

 In fall 2020 Profs.
-Sinha Roy and Waggett will lead a pre-conference workshop on 07 October 2020 at the virtual AAC&U Global Learning Conference.
-The workshop is on "Creating Global Citizens and Employees" and outlines how we are incorporating the United Nations' Sustainable Development Goals into the curriculum and experiential learning opportunities of the Global Citizen Scholars' program on "Empowering Women Worldwide" (2020-2023) at Allegheny College.
+Sinha Roy and Waggett co-facilitated a pre-conference workshop on 07 October 2020 at the virtual AAC&U Global Learning Conference.
+The workshop was on "Creating Global Citizens and Employees" and shared how we are incorporating the United Nations' Sustainable Development Goals into the curriculum and experiential learning opportunities of the Global Citizen Scholars' program on "Empowering Women Worldwide" (2020-2023) at Allegheny College.